Tom Bass (American football)

 In 1992, he was hired by the New England Patriots as their Vice President of Pro Personnel and Player Assistance.
 He was not retained after the season.

 He was also noted for teaching clinics to help female fans understand the game of football, and for having written two volumes of poetry.
 He has published several books of football drills and instructional techniques.

-Personal life

-He died in his home in Encinitas on July 27, 2019.
+Bass died in his home in Encinitas, on July 27, 2019, at the age of 83.